xiongjoh/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used when it is declared in dansRoll and zoesRoll, I can tell becuase the function personalDice has an inner function that is returned.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+calling dansRoll will always give Dan's name back and what could change is the dice roll.
 c.
 What is the lexical scope of `newRoll`?
+The scope of newRoll is within the inner function of personalDice()

 ### Task 3 - Stretch Goals